manchester9/customer-llm/README.md

 This project has three main files for all functions:
 - `main.py`: This file contains the Streamlit layout for the web app.
 - `util_funcs.py`: This file contains the parsing functions used in the app.
 - `core_funcs.py`: This file contains all the Langchain functionalities used in the app.
+- `requirements.txt`: Any requirements needed for the environment

 ## Contact
 If you have any questions or feedback, feel free to reach out to me at rolandferrao@yahoo.com